robertourbina/portfolio-roberto-urbina-m/epicor/standards/Documentation-Methodology.md

 ## Clarity and Simplicity

 Technical concepts should be explained using concise and straightforward language.
-Whenever possible, unnecessary complexity should be avoided without sacrificing technical accuracy.
+Unnecessary complexity should be avoided while maintaining technical accuracy.

 ## Consistency